royschrauwen/100-days-of-code/README.md

 ## Day 23: Friday, February 21, 2022

-Ik started the day with Markdown, creating the ToC on top of this README.me document.
+I started the day with Markdown, creating the ToC on top of this README.me document.
+Because I had to add a lot of dates to the table, I decided to create a JavaScript [ToC-Creator](https://github.com/royschrauwen/100-days-of-code/blob/master/toc-creator.html) for it, to help me convert my dates to the right anchors.
+It is very basic, but it works.
+Nonetheless I want to improve it so it is cleaner code and more useable than just for this single current task.

 ## Day 22: Sunday, February 20, 2022